lbormann/darts-caller/README.md

+## UPDATE TO RECENT APP VERSION

+    cd autodarts-caller

+    git pull

+    pip install -r requirements.txt

 ## FAQ

 ### App starts and stops immediately?!

+- Make sure you follow the rules of each argument you are using.
-Check your autodarts-credentials (use email-adress and password).
+- Check your autodarts-credentials (use email-adress and password).
-If your are facing "failed keycloakauthentication Error (401 invalid_grant)", you probably need to disable Two-Factor-Auth!
+- If your are facing "failed keycloakauthentication Error (401 invalid_grant)", you probably need to disable Two-Factor-Auth!

 ### Sound is not playing?!